 There’s a way out.
 Use Grain.

-Grain enables you to record, transcribe, and save your Zoom meetings and webinars in a shared workspace on the cloud.
-You can access your recordings, anytime by signing in to your workspace.
-The best part is, you can find any specific moment you’d like to watch just by searching for it using a ‘keyword’.
+Grain enables you to record, transcribe, and save your video meetings in a shared workspace.
+You can access your meetings, anytime by signing in to your workspace.
+The best part is, you can find any specific moment you’d like to review just by searching for it using a ‘keyword’.

 Here’s an example:

 As Grain transcribes your meetings automatically, you'll be able to search across conversations with ease.
-You can also take notes while you're in a meeting and organize them as well.
+Grain AI can take notes, update your CRM records, and do lots more.
 If you record your meetings regularly, Grain can save you 90% of the time and enable you to do more with your recordings!

 It takes 30 seconds to start using Grain.
 Tag along and start the clock!